pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 When DFSing through every cell in a matrix, instead of checking if every cell can reach the target, can you DFS from the target instead?
 For example, the Pacific-Atlantic Water Flow problem, you can DFS from the top and sides, giving you an O((n\*m)(n+m)) runtime.

+__Is it a graph problem?__

+Or can it be modelled as a graph problem?

 ### Optimization Techniques
 * Do you need an O(n) runtime?
 Forget about sorting.
 Can you store data in a map instead?
 * Do you need to use O(1) space?
 Does sorting the data help?